-The Department of Health is responsible for the inspection of all ambulances and EMS Emergency Response Vehicles.
+The Department of Health is responsible for the inspection of all ambulances and Emergency Medical Services (EMS) Emergency Response Vehicles.
 As part of the ongoing efforts to improve the EMS system in the District, the Department of Health has instituted a new EMS Vehicle Inspection Program.
 This program now includes the inspection of:

 The program inspects all of these vehicles to make sure they have the minimum equipment required by the Department of Health.
 This minimum equipment list is adopted from the American College of Surgeons (ACS) Joint Policy Statement "Equipment for Ambulance" standard (revised January 2014).
 The ACS standard is included in the downloadable documents below.
 This standard has been endorsed by a number of EMS organizations, including: